 - The Nov.
 8 General Election was the first Presidential midterm after same-day registration was enacted in 2019 (SB 6021).
-Over 17,000 in-person, same-day registrations took place Nov.
-8. - 2022 was the first election year under the 2021 Legislature's HB 1078, which restored voter eligibility for people previously convicted of felonies who are not under total confinement. - County election offices reported a dramatic rise in late ballot returns the week before the General Election (1.4 million, compared to 840,000 in 2020).
+During the week leading up to the general election, there were more than 17,000 updated and new voter registrations. - 2022 was the first election year under the 2021 Legislature's HB 1078, which restored voter eligibility for people previously convicted of felonies who are not under total confinement. - County election offices reported a dramatic rise in late ballot returns the week before the General Election (1.4 million, compared to 840,000 in 2020).
 This increase underscores the need to consistently upgrade our systems to meet voters' needs and expectations and shows an amazing uptick in voter engagement.